Peter-Dagley/SoundRave-Project/README.md

 To run the application, run the executable jar file located in the /target folder using a command prompt and to command: java -jar "name of jar file"

+The fat jar can be found in releases of this repository.

 This will run the interface with a HTML frontend to be accessed in the browser via http://localhost:8080/home

 To close the program, simply close the command prompt.